chfanghr/SwiftFSM/README.md

 # SwiftFSM

-A description of this package.
+A simple finite state machine package for swift.